vankuik.nl RecentChanges 2010-03-11 XML TXT

 $ svn log ccsds.h

-You see that the previous revision was 205.
+You think that the correct revision was 205.
 So you diff it:

 $ svn diff -r 205 ccsds.h